flobz/psa_car_controller/README.md

 ## I. Get credentials
 We need to get credentials from the android app.
-We will retrieve these informations:
+We will retrieve this information:
  - client-id and client-secret  for the api
  - some url to login